UK economic growth slows sharply in February

 The ONS also said that the UK economy is 1.5% above its pre-coronavirus pandemic level in February 2020.

-Economists had been expecting gross domestic product (GDP) - which measures activity in services, construction and industrial production - to grow by 0.3% in February.
-Most Covid restrictions were lifted in England at the end of January and it had been hoped that would continue to support growth.
+Economists had been expecting gross domestic product (GDP) - which measures activity in services, construction and industrial production - to grow by 0.3% in February following the lifting of most Covid restrictions in England at the end of January.

+"The pace of the recovery was already going to slow once the post-Omicron bounce faded and the squeeze on household real incomes intensified," said Ruth Gregory, senior UK economist at Capital Economics.
-But Alpesh Paleja, lead economist at the CBI, a business lobby group, said: "Following the bounce at the start of the year, it's no surprise that economic growth slowed in February.

-"Near-term challenges to the outlook have ramped up since, with a growing cost-of-living crunch set to weigh on growth," he said.
+Alpesh Paleja, lead economist at the CBI, a business lobby group, said: "Near-term challenges to the outlook have ramped up since, with a growing cost-of-living crunch set to weigh on growth," he said.
 "Businesses are also grappling with headwinds from the Ukraine conflict, which is exacerbating cost pressures and supply chain disruption."

+Chancellor Rishi Sunak said he "welcomed" February's growth figures.
+He said: "Russia's invasion of Ukraine is creating additional economic uncertainty here in the UK, but it is right that we are responding robustly against Putin's unprovoked invasion."

 The ONS said the fall in industrial production was due to a 5.4% drop in the manufacture of transport equipment "driven entirely by the fall in manufacture of cars".